ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 [![NPM](https://nodei.co/npm/iobroker.text2command.png?downloads=true)](https://nodei.co/npm/iobroker.text2command/)

 ## Description
-This adapter can convert normal sentences, like *'Switch light in kitchen on'* to specific command and sets the state *'adapter.0.device.kitchenLight'* to **true**.
+This adapter can convert normal sentences, like `Switch light in kitchen on` to specific command and sets the state `adapter.0.device.kitchenLight` to `true`.

-This adapter make no sense to be activated standalone.
-It should be used with other adapters like telegram or Android app **iobroker.vis**.
+This adapter makes no sense to be activated standalone.
+It should be used with other adapters like telegram or Android app **`iobroker.vis`**.

 ## Usage
-To execute command, write state **text2command.<INSTANCE>.text** with sentence.
-You will always get the answer in **text2command.<INSTANCE>.response**.
+To execute command, write state **`text2command.<INSTANCE>.text`** with sentence.
+You will always get the answer in `text2command.<INSTANCE>.response`.

 If you define **Answer to ID**, the answer will be written in this ID too.
 This required for e.g. to realise the voice acknowledges.